cycscarlos/cycscarlos/README.md

                 Cobol, VSAM, CICS, VTAM & NCP | for the web: HTML, CSS, Javascript, Pyton, NodeJS, ExpressJS, MySQL...

-                Click on the following link to see my portfolio:
+                Click on the below links to see my portfolios:

 </p>